-Oakwood Center will provide permanent housing to seventeen (17) homeless individuals who are severely mentally ill or dually diagnosed through Sponsor Based Rental Assistance (SRA).
-Oakwood Center will hold the lease for each of the seventeen apartments (water will be included in rent cost), pay the security deposits and the electric.
+Oakwood Center will provide permanent housing to fifteen (15) homeless individuals who are severely mentally ill or dually diagnosed through Sponsor Based Rental Assistance (SRA).
+Oakwood Center will hold the lease for each of the fifteen, one bedroom apartments (water will be included in rent cost); pay the security deposits and the electric.
 Rent costs are based on a one bedroom apartment at HUD's Fair Market Rate for Palm Beach County.
-2007 FMR is \$895 per month per unit.
+The 2009 FMR is \$1096 per month per unit.
 Oakwood Center will also provide the Supportive Services to include: Case Management, Employment Counseling, Medication Management, Benefits Counseling, and Day Treatment.

 Referrals will be received through the Homeless Outreach Teams, PATH Case Managers, and HUD Funded Transitional Housing Case Managers.
-All of the above referral sources will complete a comprehensive Intake and Assessment to verify the individual meets the HUD definition of homelessness as well being severely mentally ill or dually diagnosed.
+All of the above referral sources will complete a comprehensive Intake and Assessment to verify the individual meets the HUD definition of homelessness as well as being severely mentally ill or dually diagnosed.